yakconsulting/spidersoftdev.github.io/content/about/index.md

 comments: false
 pager: false
 ---
 SpiderSoft is an Australian software development company.
-We have presence in Sydney and offshore offices in Poland.
-We are specializing in custom software solutions.
+We have a presence in Sydney and offshore offices in Poland.
+We specialize in custom software solutions.

-With a development methodology refined over 10 years, SpiderSoft can provide fully supported custom software.
-Take advantage of our expertise in building applications for web, desktop, and mobile.
+With a development methodology refined over ten years, SpiderSoft can provide fully supported custom software.
+Please take advantage of our expertise in building web, desktop, and mobile applications.

 Areas where are specialized in: